tomjoht/tomjoht.github.io/_posts/2016/11/2016-11-06-how-to-avoid-extinction-in-your-technical-writing-career.md

 > Do you work in software?
 Do you have more than a decade of experience?
 You do?
 I’m sorry to hear that.
 That means there’s a strong possibility that much of what you know is already obsolete.
 Worse yet, there’s a good chance that you’re set in anachronistic ways, hidebound with habits which are now considered harmful.
 If you think your experience is automatically valuable, I warn you: think again.

 A decade ago, I was single sourcing content using Robohelp, outputting the content to Microsoft Word and running a kludge of macros to fix the formatting so we could also print a PDF.
 We often printed out copies of quick start guides and stapled them together before distributing them to financial analysts.
+(Yes, using an actual stapler!)

 On my first week on the job, a senior technical writer explained that I needed to provide detailed steps to users for even the simplest tasks, such as how to print something.
 Now that kind of approach is looked down on as providing *obvious* documentation that no one needs.